"Who is this?" asks the boy, who always wants to know the name and artist of every song.

 But I cannot think of the name of the artist.

+The hit was so pervasive that it's not like this is some arcane bit of music trivia, like who was the first major rock artist to use Paiste cymbals or something.
 I can picture where the artist's catalog was located in the record store I worked at in high school.
 The band was the very definition of "one hit wonder."
 I'm working my way there...but no. I can't quite do it.

 I'm crushed.
 How can this be happening?
 And it's not a temporary glitch: the song's nearly over and I still can't came up with the artists' name.